 If you garden when the dew is still on the ground, the grass will not have dried out and the pollen will still be where it should be.

 CONSIDER THE WEATHER

 When the pollen count is high, or on hot and windy days when dust and pollen are blown about, try to stay indoors.
 Not sure where to find your local pollen count?
-Check out our blog post on the top pollen apps.
+Check out our pollen monitoring page here.

 LEAVE THE GARDEN OUTSIDE

 When you have been out in the garden, allergens will stick to the clothes you are wearing.
 Swap into your “house clothes” before coming back into the house to avoid spreading the allergens indoors.
 It’s also a good idea to have a shower after your gardening session to be extra sure you haven’t brought any nasties inside.